geraldinepascal/FROGS/README.md

 # Description

-FROGS is a CLI workflow designed to produce an ASV count matrix from high depth sequencing amplicon data.
+FROGS is a CLI workflow designed to produce and analysis an ASV count matrix from high depth sequencing amplicon data.

 FROGS-wrappers allow to add FROGS on a Galaxy instance. (see https://github.com/geraldinepascal/FROGS-wrappers)